nat236919/nat236919.github.io/content/posts/handle_interactive_shell.md

 ## Introduction

 Connecting to a remote service using a python module **paramiko** has always been one of the well-known methods to handle such tasks.
-Executing commands and receving the data back from the connected server can be done at ease.
-The following code is a basic usage of **paramiko** to interact with the server.
+Executing commands and receiving the data from the connected server can be done quickly.
+The following code is a primary usage of **paramiko** to interact with the server.

 ```python
 import paramiko